water softening

 Water softening and water filtration serve different but complementary purposes in ensuring the quality of water in your home.
 Water softening is primarily used to remove minerals that cause water hardness, helping to protect appliances, pipes, and improve the quality of bathing and laundry.
 Water filtration, on the other hand, focuses on making water safe and pleasant to consume by removing various contaminants.

-If you are experiencing issues like limescale buildup or poor soap performance, water softening is likely the right solution for you.
+If you are experiencing issues like limescale buildup or poor soap performance, you can contact Triton for water treatment is likely the right solution for you.
 On the other hand, if your main concern is the safety and quality of drinking water, then a water filtration system is what you need.
 In many cases, the best solution is a combination of both, providing softened and filtered water for the highest quality experience in your home.

 Read more also: Boiling vs. Filtering: Which is the Better Way to Purify Water?